mfornace/rebind/docs/traits.md

 - `output`: Output storage address (see Target)
 - `length`: Output storage capacity in bytes (sizeof)
 - `lifetime`: Bit mask for dependent reference argument indices.
 (I think this can hold the inplace bool).
-- `mode`: Requested qualifier, see Target
+- `mode`: Requested qualifier, including `Existing` for assignment. see Target

 If output already exists ...

-- Need to add bool somewhere for output being already present.
-There should be no logical difference (I believe) for output being present or not present.
+- There should be no logical difference (I believe) for output being present or not present.
 This usage is mostly for optimization of storage and allocations.
 - Need to figure out what to do with exceptions, because they don't necessarily have an output location now...

 **Outputs**: